 Washing clothes always pollutes the environment up to a certain point, as it is difficult to avoid the consumption of energy and water.
 In addition, most conventional detergents contain substances that are not biodegradable, thus polluting the environment and having a questionable effect on our own organism.
-Substances such as surfactants, enzymes or fragrances are often a trigger for allergies.
+Substances such as surfactants, enzymes, or fragrances are often triggering for allergies.
 That is why I have decided to try another way of washing my clothes.
 I am avoiding those harmful chemicals, as well as I am protecting the environment by being sustainable and regional.
-In this article I am going to show you how to make your own DIY chestnut laundry detergent.
+In this article, I am going to show you how to make your own DIY chestnut laundry detergent.
 That might sound a bit crazy, but it works and it is for free!

 The starting point of this adventure is the recollection of the chestnuts.
 Collecting chestnuts in autumn is a typical familiar activity in many countries where the chestnut trees grow (like in Germany).
 While recollecting them, we will need to distinguish between sweet and horse chestnuts: